Making stable travel trailers – here’s how and why to do it

 After-market sway control systems usefully and effectively control low-speed swaying.
 They introduce friction that dissipates sway energy as heat.
 That seemingly overlooked is a basic law of physics.
 That frictional force is a constant – but sway force increases with the square of the speed.
 At 100 km/h a friction hitch is close to useless.
 Its damping is down to 1% or so.

 Both are effective at low speed.
 But, if fitted to a trailer that is otherwise unstable, these devices mask a dangerous underlying condition.
 They are akin to pain killers instead of medical treatment.
-Sway control is routinely included with some UK/EU caravans – but only as an aid to low-speed comfort.
+Sway control is routinely included with some UK/EU travel trailers – but only as an aid to low-speed comfort.

 Electronic stability control